Lethwei: History

 Late 19th century Lethwei match in Myanmar.
 The fighter on the left bears a Htoe Kwin tattoo and hitched up longyi (paso hkadaung kyaik).

 Watercolour painting from 1897 depicting a 19th century boxing match.
 All fighters wear longyi and Htoe Kwin tattoos.

 The traditional martial arts of Myanmar are regrouped under a term called "thaing", which includes bando, banshay, naban, shan gyi and Lethwei.
 According to researchers, thaing can be traced in its earliest form to the 12th century of the Pagan Kingdom dynasty.

-In Bagan, it exists some carvings on temples and pagodas in the central Myanmar plains, which appear to show pairs of men locked in combat, suggesting the sport is potentially over a thousand years old.
+In Bagan, some carvings on temples and pagodas in the central Myanmar plains appear to show pairs of men locked in combat, suggesting the sport is potentially over a thousand years old.

 In ancient times, matches were held for entertainment and were popular with every stratum of society.
 Participation was opened to any male, whether noble or commoner.
 At that time, matches took place in sand pits instead of rings.
 Boxers fought without protective equipment, only wrapping their hands in hemp or gauze.
 There were no draws; the fight went on until one of the participants was knocked out or could no longer continue.
 Back then, Burmese boxing champions would enter the ring and call for open challenges.

 Lethwei went through many years of suppression during the British colonial rule of Burma.
 The sport was revived under General Ne Win's nationalistic government.
 Unlike Muay Thai, in Lethwei, punches are generally favoured over kicks because of their ability to draw blood more easily.
 Traditional matches include the Flagship Tournament, which are still fought throughout Myanmar, especially during holidays or celebration festivals like Thingyan.
 In rural areas, having a skilled child fighter has been a way of escaping poverty.